Blog

 Hernando County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 25 and first fall frost is December 16.

-Hernando County County sits in USDA Zone 9b.
+Hernando County sits in USDA Zone 9b.
 Nasturtium grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Nasturtium grow in Hernando County County's climate?
+Can Nasturtium grow in Hernando County's climate?

 🌱